-Regular employees, upon completion of 12 months service, may carry over a maximum of five (5) unused vacation days from one (1) vacation year to be used in the next vacation year.
+Regular employees, upon completion of twelve (12) months service, may carryover a maximum of five (5) days unused vacation from one (1) vacation year to be used in the next vacation year.

 17.4 Call Back

 - (a) Employees who have commenced their annual vacation shall not be called back to work, except in cases of extreme emergency and by mutual agreement. - (b) Time necessary for travel in returning to his/her place of duty and returning again to the place from which he/she was recalled shall not be counted against his/her remaining vacation time. - (c) Employees called back to work from vacation will be reimbursed vacation days worked.